AHALIYA

 At the Al Ahalia Money Exchange Bureau, we are committed to utilizeall our resources to combat fraud and prevent criminals from victimizing our customers.
 We invest in the latest technology and train our staff to catch fraudulent activities.
 Our counter staff regularly update our customers to protect themselves from different types of scams.

-Learn how fraudsters operate:
+Learn how fraudsters operate

 Fraudsters send fake messages to their victims claiming that they won large cash prizes through: